curious-containers/curious-containers.github.io/_pages/home.md

 In the past, Curious Containers was mainly a research project to develop ideas and try new concepts in the context of computational reproducibility.
 Our existing file formats and software components are considered BETA releases.

-It is now time to stabilize the ecosystem as a major step towards longterm reproducibility.
-We are therefore working on RED 10, the first stable release of the RED file format.
-In addition, we will define a stable CLI for RED Connectors.
-RED 10 and the RED Connector CLI version 1 will be supported by all future releases of the Curious Containers software components in a backwards compatible way.
+It is now time to stabilize the ecosystem as a major step towards long-term reproducibility.
+With RED 8, the RED Connector CLI 1 specification has been released.
+Therefore all container images and the RED connectors installed inside them, will be compatible with future RED versions.

 ### RED 10 Pre-Release

-The next release, RED 8, will be a RED 10 pre-release version.
-This version will most likely become RED 10 (we are skipping version 9) without any additional changes, provided that we do not detect any errors during the testing phase.
-RED 8 will include RED Connector CLI 1, a stable interface for connectors to ensure long-term compatibility of container images with future Curious Containers software releases.
+With RED 9, we will move from the CWL 1.0 to the CWL 1.1 standard.
+RED 9 will be tested extensively without many additional changes, hopefully leading to a rock solid RED 10 release.

 ## Machine Learning Workloads